NEW YORK STATEWIDE SYSTEMS ADVOCACY NETWORK

 The SSAN consists of a group of volunteers who stand “at the ready” whenever their help is needed.
-Usually assistance is requested to support or oppose a piece of legislation or a legislative issue that will impact the lives of individuals with disabilities.
+Usually assistance is requested to support or oppose a piece of legislation or a local issue that will impact the lives of individuals with disabilities.
 When this happens, the network is asked to respond in one or more of a variety of ways such as:

 - Contact legislators by phone, fax and/or email